-Sound healing therapy uses aspects of music to improve your physical and emotional health and well-being.
-The person being treated partakes in the experience with a trained sound healing practitioner.
-Sound healing may involve:
+Sound healing therapy uses aspects of music to improve physical and emotional health and well-being.
+The person being treated partakes in the experience with a trained practitioner.
+Music therapy may involve:

 - listening to music